Liberties Press

 In autumn 2016, Liberties Press was criticised for its failure to pay author royalties in a timely fashion, and for its decision to charge a fee to authors who wished to have submissions considered for publication by the press.
 The fee was subsequently increased.
 Public comment was made on this issue by, among others, literary agent Jonathan Williams, former Publishing Ireland president Ruth Hegarty, and Michael McLoughlin, publishing director of Penguin Ireland, a subsidiary of US multinational Penguin Random House, who described Liberties Press as "an outlier".
 The company's decision to increase the fee was commented on by authors John Boyne, Sheila O'Flanagan and Patricia Scanlon.
 Publisher Seán O'Keeffe was interviewed on this issue by broadcaster and author Sinéad Gleeson for the RTÉ Radio 1 programme The Book Show, alongside Ruth Hegarty.
 O'Keeffe subsequently complained to RTÉ about the manner in which the interview had been conducted; the interview was not broadcast.
 O'Keeffe was also interviewed by Marie-Louise Muir on the BBC NI radio programme The Arts Show.
-The Independent also commented on the matter, drawing attention to the Arts Council funding received Liberties Press and other publishers, including The Gallery Press.
+The Independent also commented on the matter, drawing attention to the Arts Council funding received by Liberties Press and other publishers.
 Over the 12 days of Christmas 2016, Liberties Press tweeted details of the Arts Council funding received by book publishers in Ireland (in ascending order of the amount of funding awarded).

-Liberties Press underwent a significant reorganisation in 2017 in advance of the changes to the book sector which the directors anticipate in the wake of the UK's impending exit from the European Union.
+Liberties Press was significantly reorganised in 2017 in advance of the changes to the book sector which the directors anticipated in the wake of the UK's impending exit from the European Union.
 Also in 2017, Edge of Heaven by R. B. Kelly, a debut work of science fiction published by Liberties Press in 2016, was shortlisted for the Kate O'Brien Award, which celebrates new Irish writing by female authors.
 The book was subsequently removed from the shortlist, at the request of the author.

-The company's recent releases include Grange Abbey, the debut novel by property developer David Daly (published under the pseudonym Dave Delaney), which entered the best-seller lists at no. 5 on release; Lead White, the debut novel from Molesworth Gallery owner Ronan Lyons; Quality Time at St Chinian, a comic novel by Emeritus Professor of UCD Patrick Masterson; and Clearing the Hurdles, the autobiography of property developer and racehorse owner Joe McGowan, which entered the best-seller lists at no. 3 in August 2018. in 2015, Liberties published Behind the Mask, an autobiographical memoir written by Patrick Treacy, in which describes his training as a doctor, his travels and becoming dermatologist to Michael Jackson.
+The company's recent releases include Grange Abbey, the debut novel by property developer David Daly (published under the pseudonym Dave Delaney), which entered the best-seller lists at no. 5 on release; Lead White, the debut novel from Molesworth Gallery owner Ronan Lyons; Quality Time at St Chinian, a comic novel by Patrick Masterson; and Clearing the Hurdles, the autobiography of property developer and racehorse owner Joe McGowan, which entered the best-seller lists at no. 3 in August 2018. in 2015, Liberties published Behind the Mask, an autobiographical memoir written by Patrick Treacy, in which describes his training as a doctor, his travels and becoming dermatologist to Michael Jackson.
 In September 2018, Caitriona Lally, whose debut novel, Eggshells, was published by Liberties Press in 2015, was awarded the Rooney Prize for Irish Literature, an award made annually to an Irish author under the age of 40.
 The book was reissued by the Borough Press, an imprint of US multinational HarperCollins, on 20 September 2018.